Effective permeabilities for flow through anisotropic microscopic geometries: Derivation and numerical validation of the permeability for anisotropic microscopic geometries

 In this present work, motivated by the study of flow in coiled aneurysms which exhibit a fibre-like structure, we pay particular attention to the derivation of the permeabilities of \cite{Boutin}.
-Indeed, the analytical permeabilities for an arrangement of cylinders (representing fibrous media with parallel cylindrical fibres) were derived in \cite{Boutin} using homogenisation of periodic media and the self-consistent method.
+Indeed, analytical permeabilities for an arrangement of parallel cylinders (representing fibrous media) were derived in \cite{Boutin} using homogenisation of periodic media and the self-consistent method.
 Let $R$ be the radius of the cylinders, let $\phi$ be the porosity (the volume fraction of the fluid phase) of the fibrous medium and let $\rho=1-\phi$ (the volume fraction of the solid phase).
-Using the subscripts $\perp$ and $\parallel$ for the transversal and longitudinal directions, respectively, and the subscripts p and v for the methods based on statically continuous fields and kinematically continuous fields, respectively, it was shown that the transversal and longitudinal permeabilities are given by
+Using the subscripts $\perp$ and $\parallel$ for the transversal and longitudinal directions, respectively, and the subscripts p and v for the methods based on statically continuous fields and kinematically continuous fields, which act as upper and lower bounds for the actual permeabilities, respectively, it was shown that the transversal and longitudinal permeabilities are given by

 and

 As noted in \cite{Boutin}, in case of transverse flow, the gradient is perpendicular to the cylinder axis, and the problem is fully determined in a $(r, \theta)$-plane of zero thickness in parallel direction.
 Then, the intrinsic permeability is related to a flow per length perpendicular to the pressure gradient in the $(r, \theta)$-plane, instead of a usual flow per area.
 This is the reason why $K_{\perp,\rm v}$ and $K_{\perp,\rm p}$ in \eqref{eq:Kperp} have the dimension of a length instead of a squared length.
 In order to recover the usual dimension of the intrinsic permeability, we have to consider a unit length of material in the cylinder direction.
 However, we may replace this length by an arbitrary length, such as $R/\sqrt{\rho}$, which leads to